 Haircuts and hairstyle maintenance have always been things I have...dreaded.

-But since my senior years, I’d somehow gotten more conscious of how I looked.
-I began to worry about my hairstyle, at times catching myself staring into my mirror like the Lady of Shalott, transfixed for long moments while combing and re-combing, at times, even, administering a splatter of gel.
+But during my senior years, I’d somehow gotten more conscious of how I looked.
+I began to worry about my hairstyle, at times catching myself staring into my mirror like the Lady of Shalott, transfixed for long moments while combing and re-combing, and even administering the occasional splatter of gel.
 This may explain why I sometimes had to run late to class, with or without taking...shortcuts.